pubvis-GOSH/project_management/project_timeline.md

 Recruitment will start in October 2023.

+The young people will be between the ages of 16 - 19.
+This is so that they are close enough to puberty but also old enough to give effective feedback when using the app.

 ## Initial app piloting

 The app will be piloted around months 10 - 12, so June 2024 - August 2024.